dipayan-trilio/threat-scanning-architecture/architecture.md

   - BackupTarget will be mounted.
   -  Validation stage:
       - It will validate the backup path.
-      - TBD: It will check if `INSTANCE_ID` env is set.
-If not set, it will read the `tvk-meta.json` to fetch the instance-id.
-(This scenario happens during on-demand scanning where user does not provide `trilio.io/instance-id` annotation).
-      - TBD: If `trilio.io/vm-workload`, is not set on CR, here we need to check if it is VM backup else scanning will not be started
   - The scanning engine will be executed which will scan the memory dump and backup qcow2 and generate json reports.
   - The json reports will be uploaded to ReportingTarget using s3 api.